The PetscSF Scalable Communication Layer: Implementations

 However, PetscSF has several optimizations to lower or eliminate the packing (unpacking) overhead.
 First, we separate local (i.e., self-to-self) and remote communications.
 If on a process the PetscSF has local edges, then the process will show up in its leaf and root rank lists.
 We rearrange the lists to move self to the head if that is the case.
 By skipping MPI for local communication, we save intermediate send and receive buffers and pack and unpack calls.
 Local communication takes the form \texttt{leafdata[leafidx[i]] $\oplus$= rootdata[rootidx[i]]}.
 We call this a \textit{scatter} operation.
 This optimization is important in mesh repartitioning since most cells tend to stay on their current owner and hence local communication volume is large.

 Second, we analyze the vertex indices and discover patterns that can be used to construct pack/unpack routines with fewer indirections.
 The most straightforward pattern is just contiguous indices.
 In that case, we can use the user-supplied rootdata/leafdata as the MPI buffers without any packing or unpacking.
-An important application of this optimization is in spMV and its transpose introduced in Section \ref{sec:matmult}, where the leaves, the entries in \texttt{lvec}, are contiguous.
-Thus, \texttt{lvec}'s data array can be directly used as the MPI receive buffers in \texttt{PetscSFBcast} of PETSc's spMV or as MPI send buffers in \texttt{PetscSFReduce} of its transpose product.
+An important application of this optimization is in SpMV and its transpose introduced in Section \ref{sec:matmult}, where the leaves, the entries in \texttt{lvec}, are contiguous.
+Thus, \texttt{lvec}'s data array can be directly used as the MPI receive buffers in \texttt{PetscSFBcast} of PETSc's SpMV or as MPI send buffers in \texttt{PetscSFReduce} of its transpose product.
 Note that, in general, we also need to consider the \texttt{MPI\_Op} involved.
 If it is not an assignment, then we must allocate a receive buffer before \textit{adding} it to the final destination.
+Note that allocated buffers are reused for repeated PetscSF operations.

 Another pattern is represented by multi-strided indices, inspired by halo exchange in stencil computation on regular domains.
 In that case, ghost points living on faces of (sub)domains are either locally strided or contiguous.
 Suppose we have a three-dimensional domain of size\texttt{ [X,Y,Z]} with points sequentially numbered in the \textit{x, y, z} order.
 Also, suppose that within the domain there is a subdomain of size \texttt{[dx,dy,dz]} with the index of the first point being \texttt{start}.
 Then, indices of points in the subdomain can be enumerated with expression \texttt{start+X*Y*k+X*j+i}, for \texttt{(i,j,k)} in \texttt{(0$\leq$i<dx,0$\leq$j<dy,0$\leq$k<dz)}.
 With this utility, faces or even the interior parts of a regular domain are all such qualified subdomains.
 Carrying several such parameters is enough for us to know all indices of a subdomain and for more efficient packs and unpacks on GPUs.